 Calculate the results of a linear regression without any programming skills!
-Choose a sample data set, an independent variable (X) and a dependent variable (Y).
-For example, use the Catholic data set to estimate whether a family’s income (faminc8) has an impact on children’s reading achievement (read12).
+Choose a data set on the left side, an independent variable (X) and a dependent variable (Y).
+For example, use the Catholic data set to estimate whether a family's income (faminc8) has an impact on children's reading achievement (read12).

 Let's start by looking at the data.
 You have selected the following two variables: